Clemapfel/jluna/docs/manual.md

 // in cpp:
 "(i for i in 1:10 if i % 2 == 0)"_gen
 ```
 Note that when using `_gen`, **only round brackets are allowed**.
-Every generator expression has to be in round brackets, they cannot be ommitted or replaced with another form of brackets.
+Every generator expression has to be in round brackets, they cannot be omitted or replaced with another form of brackets.
 Otherwise, an exception will be raised.

 We can iterate through a generator expression like so: